enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 63) SIGRTMAX-1  64) SIGRTMAX
 ```

-Default Actions
 Every signal has a default action associated with it.
-The default action for a signal is the action that a script or program performs when it receives a signal.
+The default action for a signal is the action that a script or program performs when it receives a signal.<br>

-Some of the possible default actions are −
+Some of the possible default actions are:

 * Terminate the process.
 * Ignore the signal.